 Just ask fans of Swedish DJ Avicii, who watched as their favorite musician slowly sank into drug and alcohol abuse as a way of managing his anxiety fueled by his continued success as perfectionist tendencies.
 Unfortunately, Avicii fell into a cycle that triggers many other issues and which can feel impossible from which to escape, which caused him to end his life far too early.
 This scenario is one that has played out thousands – if not more – times throughout the years and promises to become an even worse issue in the future.

 Therefore, it is critical to understand why drugs and alcohol are so dangerous when dealing with mental health concerns.
-In this article, you will learn why people abuse substances to manage their anxiety, how these drugs worsen the situation, and how dual-diagnosis and other types of treatment can manage their depression and fuel their recovery in a way that helps them regain a happy and stable life.
+In this article, you will learn why people abuse substances to manage their anxiety, how these drugs worsen the situation, and how dual-diagnosis treatment and other types of treatment can manage their depression and fuel their recovery in a way that helps them regain a happy and stable life.

 So if you know anybody going through this situation – or if it is affecting you – please read on to learn more about your detox and rehab options.
 Doing so could not only transform your life but save you from a fate similar to Avicii.
 This advice is not fear-mongering or even a slight exaggeration – drug abuse is one of the most damaging and severe epidemics sweeping the nation and may take your life if you aren’t careful with its effects on your body and mind.

-Why People Use Alcohol and Drugs to Manage Anxiety
+Why People Use Alcohol and Drugs to Manage Anxiety and Depression

 People who suffer from anxiety may have a hard time managing their symptoms or even admitting that they have a problem.
-This situation is not unusual – many try to downplay their suffering or try to control it using alternative methods.
+This situation is not unusual – many try to downplay their anxiety and depression or try to control it using alternative methods.
 For example, someone may go to the bar at the end of every work shift to have a drink or two to calm the nerves associated with the demand of their position.

 That’s because alcohol will immediately change the way that your brain works by affecting your neurotransmitters.
 For example, beer, liquor, and wine may all decrease the operation of these chemicals in your mind or produce a higher level of serotonin in a way that seems to minimize your stress.
 This effect is often very short-lived, though, and many people may feel more anxiety after alcohol worsens when these chemicals stabilize and become less potent.